-Even if your hotel has the luxury of close proximity to a beach, mountains or tourist destinations, you could benefit from having fewer vacant rooms each evening.
-There’s no better time than now to be in the hotel business, with the American Hotel and Lodging Association reporting more than one billion guests stay in American hotels every year.
+Even if your hotel has the luxury of proximity to a beach, mountains, or tourist destinations, you could benefit from having fewer vacant rooms each evening.
+There’s no better time than now to be in the hotel business, with the American Hotel and Lodging Association reporting more than one billion guests to stay in American hotels every year.

 Create An Executive Summary

 An executive summary represents the brass tacks of a company’s business plan and can often seem simple.
-The US Small Business Association recommends that you write your executive summary last, but feature it at the beginning of your plan (2).
-Highlight the strengths of your property, such as its proximity to tourist destinations, and what goals you seek to achieve in the near future and the long-term.
+The US Small Business Association recommends that you write your executive summary last.
+Feature it at the beginning of your plan (2).
+Highlight the strengths of your property, such as its proximity to tourist destinations, and what goals you seek to achieve short and the long-term.
 When you show this document to financiers, creditors, accountants, and all other professionals you rely upon, they should immediately have the capacity to either offer solutions to help or explain to you why and how you should change your company outlook.

-The economy has, by and large, recovered from the recession and more and more people are willing to open up their pocketbooks to pay for vacations and lodging.
-The situation isn’t all wine and roses, however — the Bureau of Labor Statistics projects that the hiring of hospitality-related employees will slow to below the national average.
-Spend time in your business plan to examine strengths and weaknesses of the industry that your hotel can benefit from.
+The economy has, by and large, recovered from the recession, and more and more people are willing to open up their pocketbooks to pay for vacations and lodging.
+The situation isn’t all wine and roses.
+However — the Bureau of Labor Statistics projects that the hiring of hospitality-related employees will slow to below the national average.
+Spend time in your business plan to examine the strengths and weaknesses of the industry that your hotel can benefit from.
 How will your hotel overcome issues like seasonal fluctuation in numbers or too many customers for your staff to handle?

 A five-star luxury resort can depend upon investment bankers, brain surgeons, CEOs, and oil tycoons to provide them with a steady stream of customers.
 Your hotel, however, may make the majority of its revenue from a very diverse customer base.
 The Small Business Accelerator suggests breaking down your plan into no less than seven steps, defining prospects, changes over time, ways to attract the competition’s customer base, and market niches to be exploited.